LorenzoVeronese/LorenzoVeronese.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: true
+#  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts
 ---

 I specialize in `Computational Cognitive Neuroscience` and `Neuro-AI`.
 My research bridges the gap between biological and artificial intelligence, using fMRI data to ground AI models in human cognition.

 My work focuses on two core areas:
 * `Cognitive Planning`: creating theory-driven, system-level AI models informed by neuroscience and psychology to emulate complex decision-making.
 * `Visual Perception`: developing generative decoding architectures that reconstruct visual stimuli from brain activity.

-Published work includes enhancements to visual neural decoding pipelines, demonstrating superior performance and efficiency (over 85\%) for real-time applications.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.